-Benchmark #2: To ensure the current law enforcement community receives advanced, updated training for the safety and well-being of the citizens of Mississippi.
+- 1) Number of participants for Basic Classes per fiscal year - 2) Number of participants for Basic Refresher Courses per fiscal year Statewide Goal #2: To ensure the current law enforcement community receive advanced, updated training for the safety and well-being of the citizens of Mississippi.
+Relevant Benchmarks #2:

+1) Number of participants for classes that provide advanced, update, in-service training of skills and knowledge Relevant Benchmarks #3:

-- 1) Provide advanced and in-service training that is relevant to state and local law enforcement. - 2) Enhance MLEOTA's investigator training program regimen by offering additional advanced courses in crime scene investigation, including the implementation of Mississippi's first Outdoor Climatological Crime Scene Investigator's Course.
-The course will be located on an 1⁄2 acre site on the MLEOTA grounds.
-(Commonly referred to as the 'Body Farm' - the site will use pig cadavers and will be only the 7th such training site in the United States) - 3) Enhance MLEOTA's investigator training program by adding Narcotics Investigation Courses.
+1) Enhance MLEOTA's investigator training program regimen by offering additional advanced courses in crime scene investigation, including the implementation of Mississippi's first Outdoor Climatological Crime Scene Investigator's Course.
+The course will be located on a 1⁄2 acre site on the MLEOTA grounds.
+(Commonly referred to as the 'Body Farm' - the site will use pig cadavers and will be only the 7th such training site in the United States) 4.
+Overview of the Agency 5-Year Strategic Plan Over the next five years, MLEOTA will continue to conduct three (3) twelve (12) week Basic Law Enforcement classes each year.
+MLEOTA will also provide two (2) Basic Refresher classes and a Mississippi Highway Safety Patrol Cadet school when funded.
+The agency will also conduct in-service as well as offer numerous advanced courses to all law enforcement agencies.
+These classes will include but are not limited to a certified investigator program, law enforcement management training, firearms instructor certification, accident reconstruction, instructor techniques courses, defensive driving, domestic violence intervention, crime scene, law enforcement for the elderly, and a host of other law enforcement related training classes.
+The facility upgrades will be pursued to allow for more extensive survival training and more defensive tactical training to enhance safety options for law enforcement.
+5. External/Internal Assessment - 1) The emergence of part-time academies providing similar training. - 2)Budget cuts in local agencies that would significantly reduce the number of students attending our training programs. - 3)Loss of inmate labor would have an impact on quality of some services. - 4) Elevated cost of utilities, food, and supplies.

-Benchmark #3: Since 1965 MLEOTA has added one building in 1993.
-MLEOTA has outgrown the current facility.

-1) Build new structures to expand the future training of DPS/MLEOTA.

-Over the next five years, MLEOTA will continue to conduct four (4) eleven (11) week Basic Law Enforcement classes each year.
-MLEOTA will also provide four (4) Basic Refresher classes and a Mississippi Highway Safety Patrol Cadet school over the last three (3) years.
-The agency will also conduct in-service for all DPS law enforcement agencies as well as offer numerous advanced courses to all law enforcement agencies.

-These classes will include but are not limited to a certified investigator program, narcotics investigator courses, law enforcement management training, legal updates, firearms instructor certification, defensive tactics instructor certification, accident reconstruction, instructor development courses, defensive driving, domestic violence intervention, crime scene, de-escalation training, field training officer (FTO), law enforcement for the elderly, and a host of other law enforcement related training classes.

-The facility upgrades will be pursued to allow for more extensive survival training (firearms, edged weapons), cyber crimes, leadership, and more defensive tactical training to enhance safety options for law enforcement.

-- 1) Shortage across the state of persons not applying to become law enforcement officers. - 2) Budget cuts in local agencies would significantly reduce the number of students attending our training programs. - 3) Loss of inmate labor would have an impact on the quality of some services. - 4) Elevated cost of utilities, food, and supplies.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2026 through FY 2030

-Program 1.
-To educate, train, and certify law enforcement officers (MS State 45-5-5)

-GOAL A: Train, certify, and offer recertification of law enforcement officers according to the prescribed programs governed by the Board of Law Enforcement Standards and Training.

-OBJECTIVE A.1: Work closely with the Mississippi Board of Law Enforcement Standards and Training to increase the number of hours in the basic class.
+6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2024 through FY 2028 Program 1.
+To educate, train and certify law enforcement officers (MS State 45-5-5) GOAL A: Train, certify and offer recertification of law enforcement officers according to the prescribed programs governed by the Board of Law Enforcement Standards and Training.
+OBJECTIVE A.1: Increase the number of certified law enforcement officers and offer additional training opportunities.
+Outcome: Increase approximately 10% the number of law enforcement officers to protect the citizens and visitors within the state.

-- Standardize the training

-- Increase to 555 hours

-- Add online training hours before attending the academy (preparatory training)

-Outcome: Improve the quality of students/officers completing basic and advanced courses.
+Outcome: Increase approximately 10% the number of law enforcement officers who currently protect citizens and visitors within the state.
 A.1.1.
 STRATEGY: Encourage Mississippi's chiefs, sheriffs, and department heads to participate in all training programs; this will raise the level of professionalism and effectiveness of law enforcement to ensure officer's safety and well-being.

-Output: Utilization of well-trained law enforcement officers to ensure the safety and wellbeing of Mississippi's citizens and guests.
+Output: Utilization of well-trained law enforcement officers to ensure the safety and well-being of Mississippi's citizens and guests.
 Efficiency: Enhance the skill level of all patrol officers and investigators throughout the state to detect, investigate, solve, and ultimately reduce crime.